 When you reach a certain stage in life, you might start thinking about whether your home is bigger than you need.
 Perhaps your children have moved out, you need somewhere more manageable, you want to reduce your monthly expenses or the space doesn’t work for you anymore.

 Whatever the reason, downsizing is something a lot of people talk about.
 But before you go ahead with it, it’s important to think about your reasons for moving as well as the pros and cons.
+To begin with, you could ask yourself these questions:

 - Does your current home suit you?